shashwat-9/DevOps/Kubernetes/Notes/Module2.md

  - Other volume types `fc` and `iscsi` may make more sense in real life, but requires additional setup(and for that reason are not on CKAD).

 ##### Demo: Creating a Pod with a Volume
- - We can directly copy the required yaml form the doc, or can use the doc directly as well, like `kubectl apply -f https://k8s.io/example/pods/storage/redis.yaml`
+ - We can directly copy the required yaml from the doc, or can use the doc directly as well, like `kubectl apply -f https://k8s.io/example/pods/storage/redis.yaml`
  - Use `kubectl describe pods redis` and check its configuration, which contains `emptyDir` storage, mounted on `/data/redis`
  -